Billund, Denmark: Geography

-Billund is located approximately 13 km from Grindsted, 56 km from Esbjerg, and 27 km from The Regional Capital of Vejle.
+Billund is located approximately 13 km from Grindsted, 56 km from Esbjerg, and 27 km from Vejle.

 Billund Brook runs through the centre of Billund, starting as a small ditch in the westernmost side of Randbøl parish, and continuing west to Grindsted and Varde.
 The local terrain is mainly flat with sandy soil.
 To the south-west of Billund is Grene Sand, where inland sand dunes deposited sand onto nearby fields in stormy weather, requiring hedgerows to be planted.
 Local bogs were used to obtain peat as a source of fuel from ancient times.
 Local farmers practised heath farming, growing rye to produce bread.
 To the east and north of Billund, the moors fed large flocks of sheep, which were under attack from wolves, until the last wolf was shot in 1813.
 As conditions were excellent for beekeeping, beehives producing honey were documented in the fields in the 1650s and 1660s.
 Beekeeping declined with increasing cultivation of the land by local farmers.